probably-not/pow/README.md

 Since this would theoretically do extra shift attempts when we don't need them, I wanted to try out adding a for loop so we could cut off the number of shifts, but apparently the overhead of a for loop adds too much of a performance hit.

 On the other hand, from what I can tell, the difference between the Bitwise version with the For loop and the Bruteforce is pretty minimal, (approximately 1ns) which was a pretty surprising revelation!
 I guess that when bruteforcing with raw math and a for loop vs. bitwise operations and a for loop, the real performance penalty is the for loop itself.
+From what I could tell, the bitwise operations and math operations have essentially the same overhead (1ns per op), so the for loop adds the major hit.

 ```
 goos: darwin